UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Create empty design

 Now we will see how to create the design using the Python scripting package.
 We first note that the module [origami_rectangle](../scadnano/origami_rectangle.py), included as part of the scadnano Python package, can be used to create DNA origami rectangles.
-However, for the purpose of this tutorial, we will see how to do it just using the scadnano Python module in [scadnano.py](../scadnano/scadnano.py).
+However, for the purpose of this tutorial, we will see how to do it just using the scadnano Python module.

 Create an empty text file named `24_helix_rectangle.py`, and paste the following text into it: